-The family moved to Glenrock, Wyoming in the early 1960’s to work on a power plant outside of town.
+The family moved to Glenrock, Wyoming in the late 1960’s to work on a power plant outside of town.
 Here the children started to reach the age, where they went off on their own.
 Terran had the first grandchildren with Wendy, and Stewart.
 Brad and Johnny married sisters Vickey and Judy, and had daughters, Shonda and Heather.
-Connie did not go to Wyoming but stayed behind in Nunn, Colorado to finish school, and was the first to be married, but was unsuccessful in having children until she adopted the fifth and sixth grandchildren Joseph and Shannon.
+Connie did not go to Wyoming but stayed behind in Nunn, Colorado to finish school, and was married just after graduation, she adopted the fifth and sixth grandchildren Joseph and Shannon.
 Terran had another daughter Angel.
-Sparky married Karen, and had the last of the first marriage grandchildren Ralph (Tommy).
+Sparky married Carla, and had the last of the first marriage grandchildren Ralph (Tommy).
 Before Ralph was 50 he had eight grandchildren.
-Brad went on to have Cassie and Beau, and Sparky waited a very long time to have Haley Jo and Hanna.
-From there they have gone on to give Ralph, 25 great grandchildren, and 11 great, great grandchildren.
+Brad got remarried to Paula and went on to have Cassie and Beau, and Sparky with his second wife Kim waited a very long time to have Haley Jo and Hanna.
+From there they have gone on to give Ralph, 25 great grandchildren, and 23 great, great grandchildren.

 On September 30, 1989, his first wife Delores passed away from uterine cancer after 47 years together.
 Although in mourning, once a heart has known great love, it seeks to find another great love to fill that void.
 In March of 1991, Ralph found that love again with Rose Marie Pomeroy.
 Not only did Ralph find another love, he found another family who loved him back.
 Rose had two children Charles (Mike) and Tammy (Rene).
 Michael had married Zoa, and they had two sons Brent and Brandon, and Rene married Robin, and have two daughters, Danielle and Caitlyn.
 They welcomed this new, talented, hardworking, funny, and fun father figure into their lives, and quickly grew to love him too.
 Rose’s brothers Bobby, Howard, and sisters Mack, Rebba and Sandra embraced their new brother.
 Rose’s cousin Teresa and her husband Laurence became fast friends and traveling companions.